+'''

+$ ./configure

-\$./configure \$ make
+$ make

+'''

 If you look at the generated binaries, you'll see that they are x86 ones because we compiled the sources with gcc, the default compiler.
-This is obviously not what we want, so let's clean-up the generated objects and tell the configure script to use the ARM cross-compiler:
+This is obviously not what we want, so let's clean-up the generated objects and tell the configure script to use the AARCH64 cross-compiler:

 '''

 $ make clean

-$ CC=arm-linux-gcc ./configure
+$ CC=aarch64-linux-gcc ./configure

 '''

-Of course, the arm-linux-gcc cross-compiler must be in your PATH prior to running the configure script.
+Of course, the aarch64-linux-gcc cross-compiler must be in your PATH prior to running the configure script.
 The CC environment variable is the classical name for specifying the compiler to use.